In the world I live in, intentions mean very little. Your actions do, though.

 “What did the U.S. government think it was doing when it sent cruise missiles into Sudan?
 Destroying a chemical weapons site used by Al Qaeda.
 Did the Clinton administration intend to bring about the deaths of thousands of Sudanese children?
 No.”

-Chomsky was brutal in his response to Harris (and I encourage you to read the dialogue in full).
-He wrote that if Harris had have done some more research, he would have discovered that in fact Chomsky has spent decades considering the intentions of foreign powers in their imperial acts:
+Chomsky was brutal in his response to Harris.
+He wrote that if Harris had have done some more research, he would have discovered that in fact, Chomsky has spent decades considering the intentions of foreign powers in their imperial acts:

 “You would have discovered that I also reviewed the substantial evidence about the very sincere intentions of Japanese fascists while they were devastating China, Hitler in the Sudetenland and Poland, etc. There is at least as much reason to suppose that they were sincere as Clinton was when he bombed al-Shifa.
 Much more so in fact.
 Therefore, if you believe what you are saying, you should be justifying their actions as well.”